 Zhongyang Street, February 2010.
 I clearly remember my boss’ reaction when I told her I was going to Harbin for Chinese New Year.
 “Oh, really?
 You shouldn’t go there, it’s very cold!”
-Of course I told her all about the city’s stupendous Ice & Snow Sculpture Festival, its gorgeous Russian church and grisly Siberian Tiger Camp.
+Of course I told her all about the city’s stupendous Ice & Snow Sculpture Festival, the atmospheric Jile Temple and grisly Siberian Tiger Park.
 But it all fell on deaf ears; after all the place was “cold” by all accounts.
 And so it proved!
-After a disastrous night at one of Planet Earth’s most miserable hostels (Little Fir Hostel), I relocated to a four-star hotel on the main street where daily temperatures hovered around minus fifteen.
+After a disastrous night at one of Planet Earth’s most miserable lodgings (Little Fir Hostel), I relocated to a four-star hotel on the main street where daily temperatures hovered around minus fifteen.

 Zhaolin Street, February 2010.
 Located in Heilongjiang Province in China’s unloved northeast; Harbin is a bustling city of five million people.
 Somehow though it feels way more manageable than other metropolises of its size, maybe because a good chunk of the population hides away from the cold indoors.
 But fear not, there are some typically chaotic streets to be found where cardboard-stacked bicycles like this one skid between cars, buses and oblivious pedestrians.

 Saint Sophia Church, February 2010.
 Positioned just an hour and a half from the Russian border, Harbin also treats visitors to scattered bursts of old time Russia, from its collection of traditional residential structures and shops selling Matryoshka dolls, to the gorgeous Russian Coffee & Food restaurant on Zhongyang Street.
 And of course there’s this magnificent old redbrick church with its distinctive green, onion-shaped dome.
 Inside the old joint is enchantingly run down and has a fascinating exhibition of photographs documenting the city’s metamorphosis through the years.